ArnoldVanN/monotrack/README.md

 ```

 # Usage
+> **_Warn:_** Currently, Monotrack requires pre-existing git tags to be available for certain commands and in the following format: `<project-name>/v<version>` Customizable separators and pre/suffixes will be available in the future.

 ## CLI
 1. Run `monotrack init` to create a template configuration (`monotrack.yaml`).
 The `.monotrack-manifest.yaml` is a work in progress.